hannorein/rebound/docs/visualization.md

 Now, after REBOUND served the visualization code to your web browser, it needs to be able to send simulation data to the browser.
 This is done by packing up the simulation as binary data in the form of a Simulationarchive.
 This data is then sent to your browser via HTTP whenever your browser requests a new frame for the visualization.
+This can be up to 60 times per second.
 The REBOUND version running in your browser then reconstructs the full simulation using the Simulationarchive data.

 You can also send simple commands back from the browser to the server.
 For example, by pressing the space bar you can pause and un-pause the integration.
 You can press `q` to terminate the integration.
 Commands that only affect the visualization (for example you can press `w` to show/hide orbits) are not sent back to the main simulation on the server.
-For all keyboard commands available, press `h` and a help window will show up on screen.
+For all keyboard commands available, press `h`.
+A help window will show up on screen.

 ## Widget in jupyter notebooks